bkry-code/kirby-boiler-readme/readme.md

 *Version 1.0.0*

 Write a short description of what the plugin is about.
-If you can, add an animated gif or screenshot.
-It will probably make more people use your plugin.

 ![Screenshot](https://placehold.it/888x150?text=Screenshot)